 FGItemDescriptor placeholders for most base game items.

 If the game has updated since you downloaded your copy of the Starter Project, or you are looking for some less commonly used assets, you may be missing some of these placeholders.
-In this case, you can create the placeholder yourself by finding the correct path to the asset with UModel, then creating an asset of the same type with the same name in that location.
+In this case, you can create the placeholder yourself by finding the correct path to the asset, then creating an asset of the same type with the same name at that path in your Starter Project.
 This process is described below.

 If you are missing an